Ks5810/travel-destinations/report.md

 Todo:
 - Create form for latitude and longitude
 - Fix logout dropdown
-- Create EC2 instance and deploy
+- Deploy to EC2
 - Address completion and get coordinates from it using [Google Maps Places Library](if possible)

 ## Fri 6/12
 Completed:
-Notes:
+- Form for latitude and longitude
+- Deployed to EC2

 Todo:
+- Fix logout dropdown
+- Address completion and get coordinates from it using [Google Maps Places Library](if possible)

 [Laravel Documentation]: https://laravel.com/docs/7.x